ArpanBhar/LibManSys/README.md

 # LibManSys
-It's a school projecton python to create a Library Management System
+It's a school project on python to create a Library Management System